-- Machine wash with completely cold water on delicate cycle.
+- Wash in a washing machine with cold water on gentle cycle.

-Amish Handmade Quilt Trivia
+Amish Homemade Quilt Trivia

 Each and every step of the quilt-making process requires a particular woman's expertise.
 Every one of our ladies specializes in either piecing or quilting.
 Therefore, at the very least two ladies are entailed in making each quilt.
 The women that stitch the tops together concentrate on piecing particular quilt patterns.
 Given that each quilter's stitches are different, just one lady does the quilting per quilt.
 This system enables each woman to come to be a specialist in her work.